iangcarroll/desproxy/README.md

 # desproxy
 Go tooling for intercepting and modifying DESFire APDUs, using two ACR122 devices to communicate with and emulate an external card.
+Currently a big work-in-progress, but it is able to relay simple commands.